-Fortunately, there is a way of testing two samples of the National Bureau's annals objectively.
-As seen in the preceding chapter, we have statistical indexes of business conditions in the United States and England which cover considerable periods.
-If these series deserve their name, the fluctuations which they show in economic activity and the business changes which our annals describe may be expected to run similar courses.
+Fortunately, there is a way of testing two samples of our results objectively.
+For varying periods of American and British experience, statisticians have compiled what are called "indexes of general business activity," or "indexes of the volume of trade."
+If these series deserve their names, the fluctuations which they show in economic activity and the business changes which our annals describe may be expected to run similar courses.

-While Dr. Thorp and his assistants have made some use of statistical tables in compiling their annals, and while the writers whose observations constitute their sources have done likewise, it is by no means a foregone conclusion that the annals and the indexes of business activity will agree closely.
+While Dr. Thorp and his assistants have made some use of

+statistical tables in compiling their annals, and while the writers whose observations constitute their sources have done likewise, it is by no means a foregone conclusion that the annals and the indexes of business activity will agree closely.
 For the data used in making the indexes cover a much narrower range of economic activities than are represented in the annual business reviews of such sources as consular reports, the London Economist, Raffalovich's Marché Financier, or the Financial Review.
-Moreover, in so far as consuls. or editors, or our own compilers have used statistics in drawing their conclusions, they have used the data in unadjusted, or but slightly altered form.
-The statisticians who make business indexes, on the other hand, subject their data to the elaborate series of transformations described in Chapter III.
+Moreover, in so far as consuls, or editors, or our own compilers have used statistics in drawing their conclusions, they have used the data in unadjusted, or but slightly altered form.
+The statisticians who make business indexes, on the other hand, subject their data to an elaborate series of transformations.
 They compute and eliminate secular trends; often they eliminate also seasonal variations; in some cases they seek to eliminate the effects of price fluctuations.
-When they are combining several series, they may reduce the fluctuations of each to units of its standard deviation, and "weight" their averages as best they can.
+When they are combining several series, they may reduce the fluctuations of each to units of its standard deviation, and "weight" their average by the use of somewhat dubious data.
 As a final step they often "smooth" their curves.
 All these operations are quite different from those which a financial editor performs when he passes through his mind reports from many cities and many industries, and sets down his broad conclusion concerning the course of business as a whole.
 The statistical operations are more objective and more precise; but they deal with more limited data, and deal with them in a more circumscribed and mechanical fashion.

-To all acquainted with the making of the two types of summaries. it will be clear that a comparison between the annals of business and the statistical indexes of business activity is quite as much a test of the latter as of the former.
+To all acquainted with the making of the two types of summaries, indeed, it will be clear that a comparison between the annals of business and the statistical indexes of general business activity is quite as much a test of the latter as of the former.
 The makers of the statistical indexes are usually careful to point out the limitations of their results, and eager to compare them with the results of other investigations.
-They recognize (1) that the original data are subject to varying margins of error; (2) that the technical methods of eliminating secular trends, seasonal fluctuations, and the effects of price variations are far from perfect: (3) that the residuals left in time series by these eliminations contain not merely the cyclical fluctuations, but also the effects of random factors peculiar to the series used.
+They recognize (1) that the original data are subject to varying margins of error; (2) that the technical methods of eliminating secular trends, seasonal fluctuations, and the effects of price variations are far from perfect; (3) that the residuals left in time series by these eliminations contain not merely the cyclical fluctuations, but also the effects of random factors peculiar to the series used.
 Even if a statistician had relatively abundant raw materials to work up, he would not claim that his results formed a strictly accurate record of changes in business conditions.
-In his eves the best results he can get remain approximations, limited by the errors of the underlying data and the uncertainties of his technical methods.
+In his eyes the best results he can get remain approximations, limited by the errors of the underlying data and the uncertainties of his technical methods.